-Employee development, promotion & exit Staff are offered a range of development opportunities and are encouraged and supported to undertake training and professional development Individually tailored professional development opportunities are provided for all staff based on identified needs (e.g., supporting accounting staff to gain professional qualifications by paying for exams and allowing for study leave) Staff are, on occasion, supported to travel to conferences, festivals and markets to better understand the international environment and to network with similar agencies • Staff are encouraged to attend industry functions, gain industry experience and to attend cinema screenings to be familiar with the films invested in All staff have the opportunity to attend courses in Te Reo Māori and tikanga • The effectiveness of training and development activity is evaluated to ensure the organisation's key objectives are met All staff undertake an annual performance review, providing opportunities for feedback and specific work-related appraisals • All departing staff are given the opportunity to complete an exit interview Flexibility & work design Flexible working hours are permitted, where possible Staff are supported in working from home when appropriate, working part-time.
-Taking leave to care for sick family members, parental leave and taking leave during school holidays Remuneration, recognition & conditions Pay parity is an important aspect of developing long-term capability at the NZFC The remuneration framework balances competitive pay and reward with affordability • Remuneration policies focus on attracting and retaining skilled, flexible and knowledgeable staff A sub-committee of the Board meets as required to consider human resources and remuneration issues to ensure high standards are maintained in this area
+Employee development, promotion & exit

+- Staff are offered a range of development opportunities and are encouraged and supported to undertake training and professional development - Individually tailored professional development opportunities are provided for all staff based on identified needs (e.g., supporting accounting staff to gain professional qualifications by paying for exams and allowing for study leave) - Staff are, on occasion, supported to travel to conferences, festivals and markets to better understand the international environment and to network with similar agencies - Staff are encouraged to attend industry functions, gain industry experience and to attend cinema screenings to be familiar with the films invested in - All staff have the opportunity to attend courses in Te Reo Māori and tikanga - The effectiveness of training and development activity is evaluated to ensure the organisation's key objectives are met - All staff undertake an annual performance review, providing opportunities for feedback and specific work-related appraisals - All departing staff are given the opportunity to complete an exit interview

+Flexibility & work design

+- Flexible working hours are permitted, where possible - Staff are supported in working from home when appropriate, working part-time.
+Taking leave to care for sick family members, parental leave and taking leave during school holidays

+Remuneration, recognition & conditions

+- Pay parity is an important aspect of developing long-term capability at the NZFC - The remuneration framework balances competitive pay and reward with affordability - Remuneration policies focus on attracting and retaining skilled, flexible and knowledgeable staff - A sub-committee of the Board meets as required to consider human resources and remuneration issues to ensure high standards are maintained in this area

-Harassment & bullying prevention The NZFC responds promp harassment & bullying Reasonable endeavours a unacceptable behaviour the second s All staff are required to ad of Integrity and Conduct a Policy Manual An Anti-bullying and Sexu been updated and Sexual available to all staff and th Safe & healthy environment It is important to the NZFC environment is provided to approach including fire an Health and safety policy a updated to comply with th A COVID-19 safety policy for the different Alert Leve The NZFC's Diversity and Inclusi and Inclusion Strategy. on Committee is working to fo
+Harassment & bullying prevention

+- The NZFC responds promptly to all accusations of harassment & bullying - Reasonable endeavours are undertaken to recognise and address unacceptable behaviour that leads to harassment and bullying - All staff are required to adhere to the State Services Standards of Integrity and Conduct as well as to those set out in our Policy Manual - An Anti-bullying and Sexual Harassment Policy has recently been updated and Sexual Harassment Awareness training made available to all staff and the Board

+Safe & healthy environment

+- It is important to the NZFC that a safe and healthy work environment is provided through a proactive health and safety approach including fire and earthquake preparedness - Health and safety policy and procedures have been reviewed and updated to comply with the Health and Safety at Work Act 2015 - A COVID-19 safety policy has been developed with specific rules for the different Alert Levels to keep staff safe.

+The NZFC's Diversity and Inclusion Committee is a staff group, working to formalise the organisation's Diversity and Inclusion Strategy.